withastro/docs/src/pages/en/reference/error-reference.md

 #### What went wrong?
 Astro encountered an error while parsing the frontmatter of your Markdown file.
-This is often caused by a mistake in the syntax, such as a missing colon,
+This is often caused by a mistake in the syntax, such as a missing colon or a missing end quote.

-### Specified configuration file not found
+### Specified configuration file not found.

-> ConfigNotFound: Unable to resolve --config "`configFile`"!
+> **ConfigNotFound**: Unable to resolve `--config "CONFIG_FILE"`.
 Does the file exist?
 (E07001)

 #### What went wrong?
 The specified configuration file using `--config` could not be found.
 Make sure that it exists or that the path is correct